 SINGLE CHOICE EARLY ACTION

-- Read all information carefully. - You can apply to one university under Single Choice Early Action. - Your choice is not binding. - You can choose to attend another institution.
+- Apply early (usually November).
+Check website of college. - You can only apply to one university under Single Choice Early Action. - Your choice is not binding. - You can still choose to attend another institution if accepted.

 EARLY DECISION